jackcox15/rnsctl/README.md

 - **Optional: MeshChat** - Messaging features
 - **Optional: WireGuard** - VPN connectivity

-### This tool was inspired by th original "kairosctl" program in the Kairos project
+#### This tool was inspired by the original "kairosctl" program in the Kairos project